khalid-hussain/shaheen/chap22.md

 fresh horses.

 Badr bin Mughira was lying on a bed in the house of a chief of the settlement.
 While lying on the bed he had fainted three times.
-Some of Mansour Bin Ahmed's men were standing close to his bed.
+Some of Mansour bin Ahmed's men were standing close to his bed.
 Two of them were also the physicians who had come with Badr from the battlefield.